Heroin addiction treatment

 Treatment for heroin addiction

 At Priory, we are dedicated to providing expert heroin addiction treatment to all who entrust us with their care.
 We recognise that addiction does not define who you are, and we want to help you to put this behaviour behind you so that you can begin living the full and happy life that you deserve.

 We understand that using heroin has likely caused immense distress throughout all aspects of your life, and it is our mission to help you to achieve recovery on all levels - mentally, physically, emotionally and socially.

 It’s important to recognise the need to seek help.
 Heroin addiction will almost certainly require an inpatient programme to overcome.

-Treatment for heroin addiction takes place as part of our 28-day Addiction Treatment Programme, which involves intensive group and individual counselling in order to identify all of the associated issues and treat them holistically.
+Treatment for heroin addiction takes place as part of our 28-day Addiction Treatment Programme, which involves intensive group and individual counselling & therapy in order to identify all of the associated issues and treat them holistically.
 Our consultant-led teams work to identify the patterns of destructive behaviour and social impact that the addiction has upon the individual’s life and the lives of people closest to them.
 Having the support of family and friends can be a significant advantage on the road to recovery, as they are able to offer a strong support network.

 Methods of taking heroin